 - C-QUR Mesh, Edge Mesh V-Patch, Lite Mesh V-Patch, OVT Mesh, RPM Mesh, TacShield, V-Patch, Mosaic

 Mesh Withdrawal in Europe

 Earlier this year, C.R.
 Bard, a subsidiary of Becton Dickinson & Co., announced it would be withdrawing its surgical mesh used for POP and SUI from the European market.
 Though the company emphasized it was not a recall, many skeptics believe the withdrawal is due to public awareness about mesh failure.

 Many women across the country have suffered surgical mesh complications, you are not alone.
-If you or a loved one are experiencing transvaginal mesh complications, we urge you to take action by contacting our transvagincal mesh lawyers immediately.
-You may be entitled to financial compensation by filing a lawsuit.
+If you or a loved one are experiencing transvaginal mesh complications, you may want to speak with the lawyers at Johnson//Becker.
+We are currently pursuing transvaginal mesh lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.